pr4bh4sh/delayed-assert/README.md

     from delayed_assert import delayed_assert

+#### See `ExampleUnittest.py` for usage.

 #### Uses with assert library:
 Pass the asserting statement as

-    lambda: self.assertListEqual([4,5,6,2,5],[7,8])
+    delayed_assert.expect(lambda: self.assertEqual(3,4))
-While I've tested only with unittest asserttion,It should be able to use any assertion library.
+While I've tested only with unittest assertions, you should be able to use any assertion library.

-Keep in mind that, Python lambda does not support statement inside lambda, so
+Keep in mind that, Python does not support statement inside lambda, so

-    lambda: assert 1 == 1
+    delayed_assert.expect(lambda: assert 1 == 1)
-won't work as it's not valid lambda expression
+won't work as it is not a valid lambda expression in python

-See `ExampleUnittest.py` for usage.

 ![Sample](https://github.com/pr4bh4sh/python-delayed-assert/blob/master/sample.jpg)